 High Rise Financial helps personal injury lawyers and plaintiffs find lien-based doctors and medical facilities.
 We have a network of doctors, surgeons, surgery centers, and hospitals that will treat personal injury plaintiffs on lien.

-To get started, you or your lawyer can start the process of finding a lien-based doctor by filling out the contact form on the medical lien funding page.
-If you have questions, you can Click to Chat, or call (866) 407-6404.
+To get started, you or your lawyer can find a lien-based doctor by filling out the contact form on the medical lien funding page.
+If you have questions, you can Click to Chat or give us a call.